-To begin, open your Gmail app and tap the profile picture icon in the top right-hand corner.
-Next, navigate to Add Another Account from the menu that pops up.
-Then, choose the type of email account you want to add; if you’re going to log into another Gmail account, for example, the account type should be Google.
+Step 3: Choose the type of email account you want to add.
+If you’re going to log into another Gmail account, for example, the account type should be Google.

 For Android devices

-You can also distinguish your accounts after you’ve logged in, which helps if your accounts all have the same name.
+Need to further customize your Gmail experience?
 Check out our guide on adding a signature to your Gmail account, where we go over how to create signatures for your accounts with Android, iOS, or a PC.